 Whether you’re new to the world of paintballing or simply looking to take your arsenal up a notch, shopping for your next marker can be like navigating a minefield.
 Mechanical markers might be the standard today, but with so many affordable options on the market, ensuring you get a good deal from your investment is nigh on impossible without knowing which specs will boost your game and which are nothing but boasts.
 Got the money to upgrade to electronic?
 An electronically enhanced marker might initially impress, but you don’t want to throw a huge investment at a model that might be supplanted by something better (and more affordable) in a year or so.

 Below, you’ll find our go-to guide for those looking to make the right choice when it comes to their next marker to add to your ever growing list of paintball gear.
 From build and materials to barrel size and gas systems, you’ll find all the insights you need to ensure you pick the perfect new addition to your paintballing arsenal.
-If you’re looking to protect yourself from one of these pain machines, take a look at our review on the best paintball masks.
+If you’re looking to protect yourself from one of these weapons, take a look at our review on the best paintball masks.

 Before taking a look at the best paintball guns, we’ll have a look at the main three types of paintballing gun currently on the market (from entry-level to high-end) to see which best suits your playing style.

 For many years, pump markers were your only option when it came to paintball guns.
 Mechanical markers have largely replaced them in recent years thanks to advancing technology, but the classic pump variety is seeing something of a revival.

 Once a reserve of the wealthiest players, electronic paintball guns combine the best of mechanical systems with integrated electronics to significantly improve firing rate and overall accuracy (and a nice little on/off switch).
 Today, advancements in the manufacturing of electronic components used in such paintballing markers have made them more readily available and affordable to the average player – and the new style of electro-pneumatic markers were born.